snknitin/tf.learn/README.md

                  scipy.signal.convolv2d   for images

 * SpaCy and Cython

-It mixes C/C++ with Python, in a easy to learn interface.The main reason is that Cython gives you a compiled code and the discussion is related to compilers and interpreters.In Cython the code needs to be “executable”.
+    * It mixes C/C++ with Python, in a easy to learn interface.
+    * The main reason is that Cython gives you a compiled code and the discussion is related to compilers and interpreters.In Cython the code needs to be “executable”.
 A compiler (e.g. gcc, cpp, icc) reads and analyses all the source code and produce a lower machine language of the code you have written as an executable file.

+    * **Profiling** - You should thus start by profiling your Python code and find where the slow parts are located.

+            import cProfile
+            import pstats
+            import my_slow_module
+            cProfile.run('my_slow_module.run()', 'restats')
+            p = pstats.Stats('restats')
+            p.sort_stats('cumulative').print_stats(30)

+    *

 ## OOP Concept